 - The employee asks the guest to tap or swipe her card on the payment terminal.

-- The payment processor sends an electronic message to the customer’s bank via the credit card network requesting authorization for the charge.
+- The payment processor sends an electronic message to the customer’s bank via the credit card processor requesting authorization for the charge.

 - The bank sends back an authorization code (or so it should for payment security).
 The employee makes note of the code and issues a receipt.